AhmedsZamzam/live-labs/DIMT2024/README.md

 ## Setup

+1. SSH into the instance claimed using an SSH Client.
-1. This demo uses Terraform and bash scripting to create and teardown infrastructure and resources.
+2. This demo uses Terraform and bash scripting to create and teardown infrastructure and resources.

 1. Clone and enter this repository.